-Cornish Printmaking Workshops by the Sea: Woodcut or Lino
+Cornish Printmaking Workshops on the Tin Coast: Woodcut or Lino

-Come and try your hand at woodcuts or lino cuts in our Watchtower Studio overlooking the Atlantic Ocean and the cliffs of West Penwith.
+Come and try your hand at woodcuts or lino cuts in our Watchtower Studio overlooking the Atlantic Ocean and the iconic scenery of the spectacular Tin Coast, which stretches from Pendeen to St Just.
 No experience is necessary and all tools and materials are included in the price.
 I offer individual tuition, couples tuition and small group sessions for up to three people.
 Sessions are friendly and relaxed, and encourage you to express your creativity in whatever way you wish, from simple markmaking to detailed figurative work.
 Each workshop is tailored to the skill levels and aspirations of the participants, so you can design your own day to suit you.

 One-to-One Printmaking Workshop: £95